-Happy Women’s Day to all women and men (in the end men should celebrate with us!)!!!
-I hope that with every passing year the world will be a more hospitable place for all women and that soon we will be able to claim it equal regardless of sex.
-In order to make clear that in many sectors and environments women are still a discriminated group, among them the art world, today we'll show you three brilliant but unknown women artists who nowadays are still omitted:
+Happy Women’s History Month to all women and men (in the end men should celebrate with us)!
+I hope that with each passing year the world becomes a more hospitable place for all women and that soon we will be able to claim equality regardless of sex.
+In many sectors and environments women are still discriminated against, among them the art world.
+Therefore, today we will show you three brilliant but erased women artists of the Vienna secession and New Objectivity movement who nowadays are still often omitted.

 Broncia Koller-Pinell (1863-1934) was a painter born in Sanok in Galicia to orthodox Jewish parents who let her begin private sculpture studies at the age of 18.
 After spending five years in Munich, in 1888 she showed her works at the International Art Exhibition in Vienna.
 However, her first successful exhibition took place in 1892 at the Künstlerhaus in Vienna.

 Against her parents’ will she married a Catholic, Hugo Koller, with whom she had two children, raised as Christians (Koller-Pinell did not convert).
 Starting in 1903, the family became involved in the activities of the artistic groups Wiener Werkstätte and Secession, inviting many members of both groups to their house.
 Koller-Pinell was especially close to Klimt (which is also visible in her style) and exhibited with the Secession.
 Although she was professionally successful and appreciated by critics, too often she was labeled as “the talented wife of a prominent husband” (Gütersloh 1934), who was a physician.
 In fact, her artistic freedom was tolerated by the Jewish community only because of her high social status.
 This, however, led to her ostracism in the art world; she was never really accepted among her colleagues because she was a woman and because she was rich.
 In her art Koller-Pinell mostly focused on still life, genre, and portraits (one would say, typically feminine genres).